 A milk pudding is the most basic of all desserts, essentially thickened milk and sugar.
 Countless versions of this dessert exist based on culture, country and region, some are scented with floral elements like rose water or orange blossom water, or even matcha tea, others with nuts, and even rice pudding, tapioca pudding and chocolate pudding can be considered extensions of this dessert.

-The most essential feature of any milk pudding is mouth feel, the texture should be rich, silky, luxurious, but yet light and delicate, it is a super difficult balance to achieve.
-The super delicate pudding should be on your tongue for an instant leaving behind flavors that linger.
+The most essential feature of any milk pudding is mouthfeel, the texture should be rich, silky, and luxurious, yet light and delicate, it is a super difficult balance to achieve.
+The super delicate pudding should be on your tongue for an instant leaving behind flavours that linger.

 This milk pudding come close to perfection.
 Light yet luxurious with the scent of saffron, balanced with rose and orange blossom water and topped with crunchy pistachios.
-The delicate soft pudding is silky on the palate and melts away in a moment leaving lingering flavors and you craving for more.
-Yes this is one of those regal desserts.
+The delicate soft pudding is silky on the palate and melts away in a moment leaving lingering flavours and you craving for more.
+Yes, this is one of those regal desserts.

 This cookbook is so much more than a collection of recipes, but a history of a culture and its contribution to the cuisines of the world.
 The author has travelled extensively to research this cookbook, and this is evident in the introduction to the book and each recipe.
 Filled with historical notes and tidbits of information, i can sit and read this cookbook as a novel.
 You will definitely see me cook from here again.

 For more recipes from the amazing cookbook, click here.

 3 cups whole milk